russell-n/theape/arachneape/components/helppage/helppage.rst

-.. warning:: I initially misspelled ``initial_indent`` and it just silently did not change the output behavior -- use the constructor instead of assinging the values like I do here.
+.. warning:: I initially misspelled ``initial_indent`` and it just silently did not change the output behavior -- use the constructor instead of assigning the values like I do here.

 Less is More
 ------------